kakitone/MetaFinisherSC/README.md

         cp newLC.fasta LC.fasta

 ### Dependency
-MetaFinisherSC requires the following.

-Recommended way to download the packages are as follows.
+MetaFinisherSC requires the following libraries and softwares.
+Recommended way to download the packages is as follows.

 1. Download the python libraries.